U.S. House Republicans pass bill to stop census from counting noncitizens

 “It’s a bill that threatens fair and equal representation of immigrant communities,” she said.

-The post U.S. House Republicans pass bill to stop census from counting noncitizens appeared first on Kentucky Lantern.
+The post U.S. House Republicans pass bill to stop census from counting noncitizens appeared first on NC Newsline.